Are freshmen required to live on campus?

 Do I have to move off campus during holiday breaks?

-The residence halls are closed for winter and spring breaks.
+The residence halls and sorority houses close for winter and spring breaks.
 Students will not be able to access the halls during these periods; however, students do not have to remove their belongings from their room.

 What do I do if I lock myself out of my room?